bioinfo-arctic/FSK2053/Spring_2026/Practical_Reference_database.md

 less -S References_unfiltered_Rajidae.txt
 ```

-Some of you may have more data entries that others, so we could maybe think about summarizing the content in a more ordered manner.
+Some of you may have more data entries than others, so we could maybe think about summarizing the content in a more ordered manner.
 You may recall from the structure of the CRABS-file format that we can find the species information of each record in the 10th column.
 You could also try to summarize across other taxonomic levels.

 **NOTE**: As we here use "sort -n", we sort the species entries numerically (alphabetically), and then we use "uniq -c" to only have unique entries while counting the amount of times each of them are encountered in your file.